daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-11-23-Pre-Processing-AcouSTO/index.md

 </table>

 <p align="justify">
 AcouSTO 's configuration files consist of modular code blocks.
 The blocks contain the parameter values for the many variables that the program has to consider when solving an acoustic simulation.
-Below, we will analyze the meaning behind the most important parameters of each of the blocks contained within the sphere_source.cfg configuration file.
+Below, we will analyze the meaning behind the most important parameters of each of the blocks contained within the <em>sphere_source.cfg</em> configuration file.
 </p>

 <ul>